R-FS/Ciber-Crow/README.md

 Modular Architecture: Designed for easy expansion into security and vulnerability modules.

-Cross-Platform Support: Runs on Windows, Linux, and macOS environments.
+Cross-Platform Support: Runs on Windows, Linux, and macOS environments from Web.

 # Technologies Used